domRiddle/ASF/Setting-up.md

 ## Quick configuration

 This is an option for those who don't want to learn how ASF works in-depth and just want to make it working.
 It can be achieved in less than 5 minutes.
+This guide is compacted to the maximum - if something is unclear, visit **[detailed configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Setting-up#detailed-configuration)** instead.

 - Install latest **[.NET framework](https://www.microsoft.com/en-us/download/details.aspx?id=53345)**.
 No, don't skip this step.
 - Download **ASF.zip** located **[here](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)**.
 Don't download source code or anything else (as you don't need it).